- Professor of Justice Research, Western Sydney University, and Co-ordinator of the Court of the Future Network

 BA in History and Political Science, University of Canterbury.

-Current ARC-funded research programs include:
+Previous ARC-funded research programs he has led include: :

 - Juries & Interactive Visual Evidence (JIVE)